dmparrow30011935/rasabot-di/data/nlu.md

 - good morning
 - good evening
 - hey there
+- hello how's it going
+- HELLO
+- hello how are you
+- heyhehey
+- hellohellohello whathello what'shello what's thehello what's goinghello what's going onhello what's going onhello what's going onhello what's going onhello what's going on
+- hey how are you
+- hello?
+- hellok cool
+- can you hear what I'm saying
+- help you
+- can you speak now
+- hello again
+- hello hello
+- still listening
+- hey how's it going
+- Hello

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
+- ok bye

 ## intent:affirm
 - yes